anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 place in the field.
 A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate their RDAP extension.
 The IESG may request of the IANA to deprecate any RDAP extension in the registry.
-The "Deprecation Date" field should use the date format specified in [@!RFC3339].
+The "Deprecation Date" field should use the full-date ABNF rule specified in [@!RFC3339].

-IANA is requested to record the RDAP extensions "icann_rdap_response_profile_0" and "icann_rdap_technical_implementation_guide_0", currently marked as obsolete, with the deprecation date of 20250821.
+IANA is requested to record the RDAP extensions "icann_rdap_response_profile_0" and "icann_rdap_technical_implementation_guide_0", currently marked as obsolete, with the deprecation date of 2025-08-21.

 ### Registration Procedures